planetarium/www.nine-chronicles.dev/en/modding/guide/daily-reward-dapp.md

-# Daily Reward Page Creation Tutorial
+# Daily Reward Page Tutorial

 ::: danger :rotating_light:
 This example requires a signature, so you must have a Nine Chronicles account with an avatar that has claimed the Daily Reward (Action Point refill) at least once in order to proceed.